If AAP comes to power in MCD, mountains of garbage will disappear from Delhi in 5 yrs: Dy CM Manish Sisodia | Politics

 Sisodia said this while interacting with reporters after visiting the Ghazipur landfill site in east Delhi.

-Just to show that the height of the Ghazipur landfill has come down, the Bharatiya Janata Party-led Municipal Corporation of Delhi (MCD) has taken garbage from it and dumped it in nearby areas, he alleged, adding that the saffron party lacks the intention to solve the problem.
+Just to show that the height of the Ghazipur landfill has come down, the BJP-led Municipal Corporation of Delhi (MCD) has taken garbage from it and dumped it in nearby areas, he alleged, adding that the saffron party lacks the intention to solve the problem.

+There was no immediate reaction from the MCD or the Bharatiya Janata Party (BJP).

-In the December 4 MCD election, people will vote for ''jhadu'' (the Aam Aadmi Party's poll symbol) to ''clear the garbage of the BJP'' for a clean Delhi, Sisodia said.
-Chief Minister Arvind Kejriwal himself is an engineer and makes meticulous plans, he said, adding that a plan has also been made to clear the mountains of garbage and trash piled up in various parts of Delhi.
+People will vote for ''jhadu'' (the poll symbol of the Aam Aadmi Party) in the December 4 MCD election to clear the ''garbage of the BJP for a clean Delhi'', Sisodia said.

+Chief Minister Kejriwal himself is an engineer and makes meticulous plans, he said, adding that a plan has also been made to clear these ''mountains of garbage'' and the trash piled up in others parts of Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)